stolostron/siteconfig/README.md

 Provide site deployment to Single and Multi Node OpenShift clusters to complete installation

 ## Description
-The siteconfig-controller enables users to deploy clusters using either the Assisted Installer or Image Based Installer flows through the SiteConfig API.
+The siteconfig-controller enables users to deploy clusters using either the Assisted Installer or Image Based Installer flows through the ClusterInstance API.

 ## Makefile targets